tm-craggs/year1-notes/Collections - Revision Notes.md

 Collections framework - An architecture for manipulating and representing collections.
 All collections frameworks contains
 - Interfaces - Abstract datatypes that represent collections.
 Interface
-- Implementations - Concerte implementations of the collection interfaces.
+- Implementations - Concrete implementations of the collection interfaces.
-- Algorithms - These are methdo
+- Algorithms - These are methdods